 Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. These assumptions are made by the Fund's actuaries, William M Mercer Ltd, and are based on the actuarial valuation report at 31st March 2010.

-The expected return on assets reflects the average rate of return expected on the actual assets held in the pension scheme.
 Interest on pension liabilities reflects the expected increase during the year in the present value of liabilities because the benefits are one year closer to settlement.
 The underlying assets and liabilities for retirement benefits attributable to the Authority as at 31st March 2010 are as follows: